5 Ways Positive Psychology Leads To Happier Ageing

 PERMA Model of Well-Being

-Positive psychology’s ‘Well-Being Theory’ asserts that there are five components in leading a good life.
+Positive psychology focuses on the ‘Well-Being Theory’, which asserts that there are five components to leading a good life.
 This is called the PERMA model:

 These five components are key to how all of us can cultivate Happier Ageing.